ansible-collections/ansible-consul/README.md

 agents running in a Vagrant and VirtualBox based environment.
 See [README_VAGRANT.md](https://github.com/brianshumate/ansible-consul/blob/master/examples/README_VAGRANT.md) and the associated [Vagrantfile](https://github.com/brianshumate/ansible-consul/blob/master/examples/Vagrantfile) for more details about the developer mode setup.

-> “Another flaw in the human character is that everybody wants to build and nobody wants to do maintenance.”
+> “Another flaw in the human character is that everybody wants to build and nobody wants to do maintenance.”<br>
 > ― Kurt Vonnegut, Hocus Pocus

-Note that this role is more concerned with bootstrapping a running cluster environment and does not currently concern itself (much) with performing maintenance of an existing cluster.
+Note that this role is more concerned with the initial installation and bootstrapping of a running cluster environment and does not currently concern itself (all that much) with performing ongoing drif^H^H^H^H *maintenance* of an existing cluster.

 ## Requirements